Medical device registration in Thailand

-The Establishment License can be applied for via manual submission and once approved it will be issued by the Thai FDA.
+The Establishment License can be applied for via online submission and once approved it will be issued by the Thai FDA.

 Currently, only people of Thai nationality or local (Thai) established companies can apply for an Establishment License.
 Foreign manufacturers, therefore, have three (3) possibilities to register their medical device in Thailand:

 Set up a legal subsidiary entity